 5. Students, Teachers, and Alumni

-At the moment, the majority of SIDH students are children of Indonesian diasporas in The Netherlands, and the rest are the children of Indonesian diplomats in The Netherlands and Europe.
+At the moment, the majority of SIDH students are children of Indonesian diasporas in The Netherlands and beyond, and the rest are the children of Indonesian diplomats in The Netherlands and Europe.
 Thus the number of students at all times will fluctuate.

-Teachers at SIDH are experienced and competent in their respective fields, almost all hold bachelor degree, more than 30% are master degree graduates, and some part-time teachers are doing their doctorates.
+Teachers at SIDH are experienced and competent in their respective fields.
+Most of them are holders of master degrees, and one doctorate.
 Our teachers have the ability to teach in multi-level classes and multi-subjects.
-Currently SIN has 15 teachers, including one principal, who are dedicating their expertise, experience and responsibility for the progress of SIDH.

 SIDH has enjoyed the privilege to involve in shaping the future of our students and alumni who most of them have been successful in their career.
 SIDH has even contributed an alumna to become the Minister for Industry and Trade, Rini M.S.
 Suwandi (2001-2004).
 She was the first woman to head the Ministry along Indonesian history.